z/xonotic-map-manager/README.md

     list                list locally installed packages
-    show                show details of remote or locally installed packages export              export locally managed packages to a file update              update sources json
+    show                show details of remote or locally installed packages export              export locally managed packages to a file servers             subcommands on servers described in servers.json repos               subcommands on repos described in sources.json update              update sources json
     hello               hello is an example plugin